terrytangyuan/autoplotly/cran-comments.md

 0 errors | 0 warnings | 0 note

 * This is the first release.
+This is essentially the same as the v0.1.0.
+The previous version was archived since the main dependency `ggfortify` was archived.

 ## Reverse dependencies